Mikhail2Dev/todolist/README.md

 <h1>ToDoList for Severstal</h1>
-This application was created as a test task for Severstal
+This web application was created as a test task for Severstal and hosted at: https://todolistforseverstal.web.app/